 Training for Staff:

-The Learning Enrichment Foundation provides training on this Policy and the requirements of the Accessibility for Ontarian’s with Disabilities Act, 2005, to all staff who deal with the public or other third parties on their behalf, or who are involved in the development and approval of customer service policies, practices and procedures.
-New staff and staff who commence new duties that involve interaction with the public or other third parties will undertake training as part of their orientation, if they haven’t already done so.
+The Learning Enrichment Foundation provides training on this Policy and the requirements of the Accessibility for Ontarians with Disabilities Act, 2005, to all employees who deal with the public or other third parties on their behalf, or who are involved in the development and approval of customer service policies, practices, and procedures.
+New employees and those who commence new duties that involve interaction with the public or other third parties will undertake training as part of their orientation if they haven’t already done so.

-Staff will be trained on an ongoing basis when changes are made to these policies, practices and procedures.
+Employees will be trained on an ongoing basis and will be provided further training when changes are made to these policies, practices, and procedures.

 Feedback regarding the way we provide services to people with disabilities may be made in person, by telephone, in writing or by e-mail.
 If one of these methods is not suitable a customer may request another method.
-All feedback are to be directed to Human Resources Manager.
-We expect to respond to comments within 15 days of their receipt.
+All feedback is to be directed to Human Resources.
+We will respond to comments within 15 days of their receipt.

 We may be contacted: